-Most of the patients at Iyunga have either lost limbs through car/motorbike accidents or gangrene.
-So the team work with their patients to fit new limbs and teach them how to walk.
+Most of the patients at Iyunga have either lost limbs through car or motorbike accidents or gangrene.
+So the team works with their patients to fit new limbs and teach them how to walk.
 If the patients are young and still growing they will need new limbs fitted in the near future as they grow.

 - Tansih Malick ( Prosthetic and Orthotic Technician)